Palestine–Poland relations: History

 Poland participated in the training of a number of Palestinian diplomats, policemen and border guards.
 The Polish border guards trained 72 Palestinian policemen in 2016.

 Poland's abstention in favor of a General Assembly resolution rejecting any measures to change the situation in Jerusalem stems from the Polish view that voting in favor of the resolution will not bring the solution between the two sides closer.
 In October 2021, the Polish ambassador to Palestine confirmed that the relations between the two countries were at their best stage and that there were further efforts to strengthen them at multiple levels.

 To help fight the COVID-19 pandemic in Palestine, Poland in cooperation with Polish Caritas donated medical equipment in December 2020.
 In February 2022, Poland donated 300,000 COVID-19 vaccines to Palestine.

 In July 2022, a Polish parliamentary delegation visited Palestine and paid tribute to the late President Yasser Arafat.
 They also described Israel as an apartheid state.

+In April 2024, Poland provided an emergency funding of USD 1 million to UNRWA.